Instructional Coaching Focus Areas

 Differentiation

-• Scaffolding of lesson to meet diverse student needs
+• Scaffolding of lessons to meet diverse student needs

 Pacing